 - You can enter into an ongoing arrangement with the factoring company.

 Even with bad credit history, you can get the cash boost your business needs with terms to suit your financial situation.
 It’s important to compare your options to find the right type of finance available to your business.

 How should I compare bad credit business loan options?

 There are a few options you can consider for your business.
 Here’s how to find the one that best suits your business needs:

 - Flexibility to fit your business cash flow.
-Business loans vary in repayment terms, loan amounts and other features.
+Small business loans vary in repayment terms, loan amounts and other features.
 Your cash flow estimates should show when periods of fluctuations occur, and therefore what type of repayment structure and loan type may suit your business.

 - Loan term.
-While banks tend to offer minimum loan terms of 1 year with standard business loans, alternative lenders have been offering terms as short as 3 months, giving you a range of terms to choose from.
+While banks tend to offer minimum loan terms of one year with standard business loans, alternative lenders have been offering terms as short as three months, giving you a range of terms to choose from.
 You also have business lines of credit and overdrafts to add to your comparison – each have no set due date.